 You need to constantly be curious and refine your understanding of your customer, their problems, the alternatives they have in the market.
 This will help you build messaging that actually resonates, that they can connect with, will help you influence the product roadmap if that's something you're having trouble doing to get that seat at the table, and will also help your greater marketing team develop effective campaigns.

-Tools at your disposal
+3. Use the tools at your disposal

 There are so many tools at your disposal to know your customer better.
 My favorite is just talking to them, customer interviews, figuring out what it is you're trying to learn, setting up an interview program, riding along on deals - really getting direct customer expertise.